chrisdigity/mochimo-nodejs/docs/README.md

 - [ ] Process the data received by <code>node.socket</code> in chunksrather than byte by byte
 - [ ] Add option to force `[protocol version, network, ...]` data withinthe Tx object sent to the node (for testing network upgrades, forks, etc.)
+- [ ] Detect operation failure, when an operation expects to receive databut instead doesn't receive any

 | Param | Type | Description |